 Under 65?
 Don't worry - you are very welcome to also use the web pages and may find many resources that are helpful to you!

 We are running carers groups using zoom.
 We host one afternoon session and one evening session a month.
 They are a great way to talk to other carers and share experiences.
-If you would like to find out more please contact John Gregor, our Specialist Adviser who is organising the sessions.
+If you would like to find out more, please contact our central office on 0151 331 5444 or by emailing [email protected] who will be able to give you more information on sessions.

 Our virtual Pop-In-Cafe is run through the Huntington's Disease Association message board and is managed, moderated and read by staff from the Huntington’s Disease Association.
 If you have access to the internet and a working email address you will be able to join!